 Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The dually urban-based INSECT ARK, an instrumental twosome with membership located in New York City and Salt Lake City, announces their third punishing, and possibly most harrowing, record to date.
+The dually urban-based INSECT ARK, an instrumental twosome – with membership located in New York, New York, and Salt Lake City, Utah – announces their third punishing, and possibly most harrowing, record to date.

 ‘The Vanishing‘ will arrive February 28th, via Profound Lore Records, and is sure to impress appreciators of mind-warping audio soundscapes.
 With heavier, darker, and denser compositions, in comparison to anything INSECT ARK has done previously, the new material explores a progression both malevolent and enthralling.